 Most years, in either January or February, Lansdowne Centre offers Chinese New Year entertainment on a weekend.
-2019 celebrated the Year of the Rat at the end of January.
+2020 celebrates the Year of the Rat at the end of January.

-A few months later, over the school Spring Break holidays each year, the mall’s giant parking lot is often taken over by WCA Amusements’ rides and a carnival midway (although 2019 details are to be confirmed).
-And in the summer, the parking lot becomes home to free weekly outdoor movies.
+Over the school Spring Break holidays each year, the mall’s giant parking lot is often taken over by a chalk art festival with a carousel and train that can be ridden.
+In the summer, the parking lot becomes home to free weekly outdoor movies.

 See below for details about each of these seasonal special events.

 Lansdowne Centre celebrates the Lunar New Year in January or February with a traditional Lion Dance and afternoon of live entertainment.

 In 2020 Chinese New Year’s Day was on Saturday, January 25th, and the mall’s main New Year’s celebrations took place the following day, on Sunday, January 26th.

 Chinese New Year celebrations at the mall usually run from around 12:30 until 4:30 pm or so and feature performances by various local performing arts groups.

 The event is usually hosted by the Richmond Chinese Community Society.
 Activities include visits from the Money God, lion dancing, Chinese opera performances, Taiko Japanese drumming, taekwondo demonstrations and artists making art.